 A few institutions have programs in place and others are in the process of developing them.
-Please contact a Patient and Liaison Services (PALS) Associate at 877-272-6226 or email@example.com for more information about surveillance programs.
+Please contact a Patient Central Associate at 877-272-6226 or firstname.lastname@example.org for more information about surveillance programs.
 Associates are available Monday – Friday, 7 a.m. to 5 p.m., Pacific Time.

 Family registries are collections of patient data that can allow researchers to potentially identify other risk factors and/or genetic conditions associated with the disease.
 Registries generally are less involved than surveillance programs and only require participants to fill out a questionnaire.

 Family registries may not provide direct benefit to the individual or his/her family.
-Registries examine environmental factors, lifestyle habits, and/or history of pancreatic cancer along with the incidence of other cancers in the family.
-This information my help researchers better understand this disease through studying families with an increased incidence, researchers may be able to better understand pancreatic cancer.
+Registries examine environmental factors, lifestyle habits and/or history of pancreatic cancer along with the incidence of other cancers in the family.
+By studying families with an increased incidence, researchers may be able to better understand pancreatic cancer.
 Both patients and their family members can participate in family registries.
 In addition to the questionnaire to gather relevant information, some registries also ask participants to provide a blood sample for additional genetic analysis.

-There are several institutions throughout the country that currently have active family registries.
-Please contact a Patient and Liaison Services (PALS) Associate for more information and to obtain a list of current family registries.
+There are also several institutions throughout the country that currently have active family registries.
+Please contact a Patient Central Associate for more information and to obtain a list of current family registries.